-The Board concludes that the budget for the forthcoming year adequately supports our commitments set in the final determination and provides sufficient resources to meet our operating and investment expenditure needs for at least the next 12 months.
+The Board concludes that the budget for the forthcoming year adequately supports our commitments set out in the Final Determination and provides sufficient resources to meet our operating and investment expenditure needs for at least the next 12 months.
 The company has sufficient financing arrangements available to it to meet these commitments, taking into account the impact of any potential principal risks and uncertainties and the results of stress-testing performed on the base case forecasts and budgets.
-Therefore, the Board concludes the Appointee will have available to it sufficient financial resources and facilities to enable it to carry out, for at least the next 12 months, the Regulated Activities.
+Therefore, the Board concludes the Appointee will have available to it sufficient financial resources and facilities to enable it to carry out the Regulated Activities for at least the next 12 months.